-Modular components for buildings that are pre-fabricated off site are an emerging building process that DWH are at the forefront of bringing into practice.
+Modular components for buildings that are pre-fabricated off site are an emerging and times saving building process that DWH are at the forefront of bringing into practice.
 Progressing the way and speed in which construction work can be carried out, while still providing the high level of quality that consumers have come to expect.

 For us, it’s a great opportunity to focus on another time-lapse project, seeing the processes of another industry first hand and the challenge of converting a several month long project down into a short 3-minute promotional video.

 The scope of these projects are huge, they allow for multi-camera setups and a lot of planning goes into filming the key events which can make for great focal points in the finished video.

 I have had the opportunity to spend two weeks with the guys from HT media and learn what it is they actually do.
 A lot of this included watching two-hour interviews, selecting the important bits and transforming them into three-minute videos.

 I was given a tutorial in the editing suite on how the editing software they use for their projects actually works and how to do the transforming bit myself.
 I got let loose on one of the macs with editing software on and some previous footage they had shot and told just to go for it.

 To be fair the software was probably more scared of me than I was of it.

 In the end it was quite easy to figure out how to cut the footage into clips I actually wanted to use, and how to put them together, using cutaways over the top to create a voice over effect.

 I got the chance to go out and actually film with Jack, the main cameraman within team, going all around Newcastle and Gateshead, using the time-lapse effect on the most complicated looking camera I have ever seen before.